-O’Neill is intent on making the magazine into an image of her choosing, WWD reported her saying “That’s the freedom of it.
+O’Neill was intent on making the magazine into an image of her choosing.
+WWD reported her saying, “That’s the freedom of it.
 We’re not talking about a 145-year history,” referencing her prior employer Harper’s Bazaar.
-She has also expressed her desire to bridge the gap between the paper and the magazine, redesigning its logo and ensuring that the two compliment rather than compete with each other.
+She has also expressed her desire to bridge the gap between the paper and the magazine, redesigning its logo and ensuring that the two complement rather than compete with each other.
 Under her leadership, the publication was nominated for awards for best cover and best photography in 2016 and 2017 by the American Society of Magazine Editors (ASME).

 O’Neill lives in Brooklyn with her family.